Zero to 180 – Three Minute Magic

 Hank Ballard & the Midnighters (vocals), with backing from Philip Paul & George De Hart (drums), Navarro Hastings (el bass), John Faire (guitar), Jimmy Johnson (piano), JC Davis & Henry Moore (tenor sax) & Mark Patterson (trumpet)

-Gene Redd & the Globe Trotters, featuring Gene Redd (“timbales, sweet wind”), Philip Paul (drums), Clarence Mack (bass) & John Faire + Freddie Jordan (guitar)
+Gene Redd & the Globe Trotters, featuring Gene Redd (“timbales, sweet wind”), Philip Paul (drums), Clarence Mack (bass), John Faire and Freddie Jordan (guitar)

 How To Cash In On a Trend: